charleshong3/charleshong3.github.io/blog/autocomp.md

 ### Why does it work so well?

 Autocomp shines because of its ability to effectively explore the optimization space, especially around double-buffering, software pipeline and loop tiling.
 This results in better overlap of data movement and computation resulting in significant performance boost.
-Appendix C of our paper breaks down how Autocomp optimizes one of the GEMM kernels over the course of multiple iterations.
+Appendix C of our paper breaks down exactly how Autocomp optimizes one of the GEMM kernels over the course of many iterations.

 # Improving Sample Efficiency With Schedule Reuse